codewars/docs/content/references/markdown/index.md

 ## Displaying code

-Use code spans and code blocks to show the text as is.
+Use code spans and code blocks to show the text as-is.
 Use code block to show the syntax highlighted code.

 ### Code span